Mo-Abdelhameed/GUCera/README.md

 Exctracting data from the database is done using C#.

 ## User interface
-The UI is done using ASP.NET with C
+The UI is done using ASP.NET with C#.